Jayhawks vs. Razorbacks: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Kansas vs Arkansas Insights & Trends

-- Kansas is 6-4 against the spread and 8-2 overall over its last 10 games.
+- Kansas is 6-4 against the spread and 8-2 overall in its last 10 games.

-- The Jayhawks have gone over the total in three of their last 10 outings.

-- Arkansas has a 4-6 record against the spread while going 4-6 overall in its past 10 contests.
+- Arkansas is 4-6 against the spread and 4-6 overall over its past 10 games.

-- In their past 10 contests, the Razorbacks have hit the over six times.
+- The Razorbacks have gone over the total in six of their last 10 games.

-- The Jayhawks score 75.5 points per game, 8.2 more points than the 67.3 the Razorbacks give up.
+- The 75.5 points per game the Jayhawks put up are 8.2 more points than the Razorbacks give up (67.3).

 - Kansas is 11-10 against the spread and 22-2 overall when scoring more than 67.3 points.